 - Prerequisities.
 Knowledge of 'high school mathematics' is required (see this document for details) and Mathematics I.

 - Literature.
-Script to download is comming soon.
+Script to download is available (but still under construction).

 Exams and grading